danishred/Stock_Simulator-Web-App/README.md

 - JavaScript
 - Bootstrap
 - Python
-- Flask
+- Flask (Framework)
-- Sqlite3
+- Postgresql (Database)
+- Redis KV Database (Session Storage)
 - Memegen API
-- IexCloud API
+- Yahoo API
 - other small libraries

 ### What it does and how?
 When you access the homepage it allows you to login if you are an existing user else you can register yourself from the register section.
-Each user is provided with unique username and their password should be at least 8 digits long and is stored in the form of hash inside the database.
-Each username is checked in the database and if it is found there the user is prompted to choose any other username.
+Each user should provide their Email and their password should be at least 8 digits long and is stored in the form of hash inside the database.

 After logging in the user is greeted with a **Portfolio** (We will talk about it later).
 On the top there is a navbar and starting from left it has the title of webpage and